 Check for the exact reason via the recommended journalctl -xe command.
 Running both of the commands above and reviewing the output(s) produced may indicate a clear error, such as a Linux permission problem.

 You can also try checking for the presence of your Java/Artifactory PID:

 [Expected output on a running Artifactory]

-If the PID is not present, there is likely a problem with the Service Installation (The Artifactory SystemD scripts).
-If this is a Zip installation, try re-running the $ART_HOME/bin/installService.sh script.
+If the PID is not present, then there's likely a problem with your service installation (Artifactory Systemd scripts).
+If yours is a Zip installation, try rerunning the $ART_HOME/bin/installService.sh script.

-If none of the above steps help (Or this is an RPM or Debian installation), the problem has been identified and can be bypassed to continue the upgrade.
-You can manually start Artifactory by going to the "bin" folder (/opt/jfrog/artifactory/bin in RPM and Debian installations) and triggering the "artifactoryManage.sh" script:
+If none of the steps above help (or yours is an RPM or Debian installation), the problem has been identified as a systemD error.
+You can can bypass the systemD to continue the upgrade.
+To proceed, you'll want to manually start Artifactory by going to the bin folder (/opt/jfrog/artifactory/bin in RPM and Debian installations) and triggering the artifactoryManage.sh script:

 +++ dirname ./bin/artifactoryManage.sh

 ++ cd ./bin